Characters: Game Of Thrones House Tyrell

-- In the books, it was his older brother Ser Garlan who wears Renly's armour when he rides in the Battle of the Blackwater.
+- In the books, it's his older brother Ser Garlan who wears Renly's armour at the Battle of Blackwater.
 Loras wanted the honour, but he was too short and too slender.
 This change is a Pragmatic Adaptation on the show because the actors who play Loras and Renly are practically the same size.
 Loras has also taken Garlan's position as commander of the Tyrells' army.

-- Cool Helmet: You can look at detailed images of the Knight of Flowers' helm here.
+- You can look at detailed images of the Knight of Flowers' helm here.

 - Loras wears Renly's antlered helm at the Battle of Blackwater as part of his elaborate disguise.

 - The Dandy/Real Men Wear Pink: Shiny armor, immaculately groomed, loves his flowers.
 The last is justified, since his house's sigil is a rose.
-Loras wears beautiful clothing in Season 3 that enhances his good looks.
+Loras wears beautiful clothing in Seasons 3 and 4 that enhances his good looks.